-How to write a perfect About page
+How to write the perfect about us page

 So it’s worth taking the time to get it absolutely perfect.
 And yet, so many businesses get their about page completely wrong!